Jeffrey Wammes

-Biography
+Early life and education

+Wammes was born in Utrecht, Netherlands.
+Jeffrey’s father, Theo, is Dutch, and his mother, Ciska, is one-quarter Surinamese and one-quarter Antillean.
+However, he considers himself more Dutch.

+He first began gymnastics at the age of three after his older sister, Gabriella, introduced him to the sport.
+He studied Sport Management and Economics at the Johan Cruyff College in Amsterdam.

+Gymnastics career

 In February 2004, the 17-year-old Wammes first competed internationally.

-At the 2005 American Cup in Uniondale, New York (part of the World Cup circuit that year).
-Wammes won gold on floor and vault.
+At the 2005 American Cup in Uniondale, New York (part of the World Cup circuit that year), Wammes won gold on floor and vault.
 Then at the European Championships in Debrecen, he won the bronze medal for vault.
 At the 2005 World Championships in Melbourne, Wammes and Epke Zonderland became the first Dutch men to qualify for the all-around finals; Wammes finished fifteenth.
 He also qualified for the floor and vault finals, finishing fifth and eighth, respectively.

-In March 2006 Wammes broke both his ankles during his floor routine at the World Cup in Lyon.
+In March 2006, Wammes broke both his ankles during his floor routine at the World Cup in Lyon.
 His recovery lasted over six months and created a major setback in his career.
-However, In October, Wammes was able to participate in the World Championships in Aarhus.
+However, in October, Wammes was able to participate in the World Championships in Aarhus.

-In 2007, Wammes competed at the European Championships in Amsterdam.
-On the vault he won a bronze medal.
+In 2007, Wammes competed at the European Championships in Amsterdam and won a bronze medal on vault.
 In the all-around, he finished ninth.
 During the 2007 World Cup in Stuttgart, he placed fifth in the high bar finals.

-Since March 2010, Wammes has been an ambassador for Right To Play.
-This is an international humanitarian organization to improve with sport and play programs the lives of children in the most disadvantaged areas of the world.

-In 2012, Wammes competed against Epke Zonderland for the opportunity to represent the Netherlands at the Olympic Games in London.
-Wammes won the case, but a fracture line in his knee ended his Olympic dream for 2012.
-Eventually Zonderland was delegated to the Olympics where he won a golden medal on the horizontal bar.